 We want you to know where and how your food was raised and for you ask questions of the farmers who produced it.
 In this age of confusing food labelling, we’re committed to building customer relationships based on trust and transparency.

-We’re proud to supply our local communities in Kawartha Lakes, Peterborough, Durham Region and Toronto with delicious, naturally raised, pasture grazed artisanal chicken, pork and turkey.
+We’re proud to supply our local communities in Kawartha Lakes and Peterborough with delicious, naturally raised, pasture grazed artisanal chicken, pork, turkey and lamb.

 7 Commitments From Three Forks Farm: